-Naturally, all traders are looking for the next technique that can help them achieve trading objectives.
-As range trading becomes a popular approach to the market, more people are looking towards it as a means to take advantage of what the forex market has to offer.
+Naturally, all traders are looking for the best technique to help them achieve their trading objectives.
+Range trading is an increasingly popular approach to the market, more people are looking to it as a means to take advantage of what the forex market has to offer.

 What Is Range Trading?

-Range trading can generally be implemented at any time, but it proves to be most effective when the forex market lacks direction with no discernible long-term trend in sight.
-On the other hand, range trading proves to be at its weakest during a trending market, especially if market directional bias isn’t accounted for.
-2017 happened to be a great year for range traders due to mostly sideways trending currency markets.
+Range trading can generally be implemented at any time, but it is most effective when the forex market lacks direction with no discernible long-term trend in sight.
+Range trading is at its weakest during a trending market, especially if market directional bias isn’t accounted for.
+Because of mostly sideways trending currency markets, 2017 was a great year for range traders.

 Types of Range

 When you encounter a rectangular range, you’ll see sideways and horizontal price movements between a lower support and upper resistance.
 This is common during most market conditions, but not quite as common as continuation ranges or channel ranges.

 In a diagonal range, the price descends or ascends via a sloping trend channel.
 This channel can be rectangular, broadening, or narrowing.

-Continuation ranges can all be traded as ranges or as breakouts, dependent on your trading time horizon.
+Continuation ranges can all be traded as ranges or as breakouts, depending on your trading time horizon.
 Bearish or bullish, continuation ranges can realistically occur at any time.

-In an irregular range, determining support and resistance areas can prove to be difficult, but it will present opportunities for those who like to tackle irregular ranges by trading towards the central pivot axis rather than at the extremes.
+In an irregular range, determining support and resistance areas can prove to be difficult, but it will present opportunities for those who like to tackle irregular ranges by trading toward the central pivot axis rather than at the extremes.